 Click to enlarge photos

-After I lost Madeleine, it was as if I'd fallen down a bottomless well.
-My old friend Midge did what she could for me until there was nothing left to do.
-So she put me “someplace.”
+Madeleine was gone and I was at the bottom of a fathomless well.
+My old friend Midge did what she could to help, until there was nothing left to do.
+So she put me someplace.
 Someplace.
-The bleakest euphemism in the English language.
+That most ashen euphemism.

-After that winter, I knew I had to get out, away from the flowers and the Mozart and the ever-present odors of urine and laundry lye.
-Even if I had nowhere to go.
+After that winter, I knew I had to get out, away from the flowers and the Mozart and the permeating odors of urine and lye.
+But I had nowhere to go.

-So I took to the streets, wandering, pausing only to stop at a food cart or a diner or to fall into my bed at night, and then picking up again the next day to search the eyes of the people I encountered as if for an omen, a face I could recognize amid the cacophony of the traffic and the distant lowing of the foghorns.
+So I took to the streets, wandering, pausing only to stop at the food carts on Hawthorne or to fall into my bed at night; always wandering, searching the eyes of strangers as if for an omen, a face I could recognize amid the cacophony of the traffic and the distant lowing of the foghorns.

-And always searching for Madeleine, who, like Poe's Lenore, was “doubly dead in that she died so young.”
+And always searching for Madeleine, my Lenore, “doubly dead in that she died so young.”

-That's when I first saw Amanda.
-Sure, the hair was wrong.
-And the makeup.
+And then I saw her.
+The hair was wrong, of course, and the makeup.
 And those awful clothes!
 But there was something about her I couldn't ignore.
 I had to meet her.
 I knew it was wrong.
 Maybe even a little crazy.
-She had gotten my blood up.
 We all go a little crazy sometimes, don't we?

 And so I followed her home, trailing her to her room in Chinatown, which, like Shanghai itself, has seen better days.